 Not so bad?

-Hopefully you see that as a totally attainable summer homeschool routine that your kids (and you!) would learn to love!
+Hopefully, you see that as a totally attainable summer homeschool schedule your kids (and you!) would learn to love!

-I would recommend mixing it up to always keep the routine fresh.
+I would recommend mixing it up to always keep the schedule fresh.

 You will likely experience a little bit of resistance from your kids if summer homeschool is a new thing at your house.
 But just ease them into it.
 As soon as they start having fun, things will get easier.